-Most authors will simply send their customers to Amazon, but setting up a simple eCommerce system to enable them to purchase directly from your site is done relatively easily (I recommend Woocommerce for this purpose).
-You can also find more about selling direct from your author website in this post from Tech Expert, Carla King.
+Most authors will simply send their customers to Amazon, but setting up a simple eCommerce system to enable them to purchase directly from your site is done relatively easily (I recommend WooCommerce for this purpose).
+You can also find more about selling directly from your author website in this post from Tech Expert, Carla King.

 Optional Author Website Content

 Blog - This one is really only sort of optional.
 A blog is one of the best ways to build your readership and connect directly with fans.
 It allows you to give them exclusive content, fill them in on updates and announcements and generally give them a lot more of your voice.

 A blog is also an absolute must for SEO and adding valuable keyword-rich content to your site.
 The only consideration is whether you can keep up with a blog—there's nothing worse than a neglected blog where the last post was two years ago.

 For the Media - For more advanced authors, use a For the Media page to store resources that media members will be interested in using in stories.
 Items might include: